Tirth-304/Node_Website/README.md

 # Weather_Website

-After learning concepts of NodeJs, I have made this Weather Website which can be used to know the weather of perticular city and make plan your trip accordingly.
+After learning concepts of NodeJs, I have made a fully dynamic as well as responsive Weather Website which can be used to know the weather of perticular city and make plan your trip accordingly.

 Features
 - This website consist of 3 pages - Home, AboutMe & Weather Page.